apache/accumulo-website/_docs-2/security/wire-encryption.md

 ```

 The `server.jks` file is the Java keystore containing the certificate for a given host.
 The above
-methods are equivalent whether the certificate is generate for an Accumulo server or a client.
+methods are equivalent whether the certificate is generated for an Accumulo server or a client.

 [clients]: {{ page.docs_baseurl }}/getting-started/clients#creating-an-accumulo-client